munnaeebd/memory-cache-issue/README.md

 Kernel read and write operations operate on main memory.
 Whenever any read or write operation is performed, the kernel first needs to copy the required data into memory:

+The du command, short for "disk usage" reports the estimated amount of disk space used by given files or directories

 Read operation:
 - go to disk and search for data
 - write the data from disk into memory